 Expanding our view ... to a panoramic vista 100 times larger than Hubble’s.

-The Wide Field Infrared Survey Telescope (WFIRST) is a Hubble-sized telescope targeted for launch in the mid-2020s.
+The Nancy Grace Roman Space Telescope is a Hubble-sized telescope targeted for launch in the mid-2020s.
 It will revolutionize astronomy by building on the science discoveries and technological leaps of the Hubble and James Webb space telescopes.

-WFIRST will be NASA’s next large space astrophysics observatory after JWST.
+The Roman Space Telescope will be NASA’s next large space astrophysics observatory after JWST.
 Both missions are built on the legacy of Hubble.
-Whereas JWST offers superior sensitivity over Hubble, WFIRST will provide a panoramic field of view that is 100 times greater than Hubble's, leading to the first wide-field maps of the universe at space-based resolution.
+Whereas JWST offers superior sensitivity over Hubble, Roman will provide a panoramic field of view that is 100 times greater than Hubble's, leading to the first wide-field maps of the universe at space-based resolution.

 A Wider Look